dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 - Fix the "overkill" bug, where some attacks with enough damage will "overflow" the value (likely another unsinged 32 bit integer of 4.3 billion damage), and end up doing 0 or 1 damage.
 Super annoying.
 Using 64 bit would be great, or at the very least, capping it to the max value, similar to exp box

+### Misc Feature Suggestions
+- The ability to learn skills / spells from other Aislings, not just Mundanes.
+Different or same requirements?
+Either case would be interesting!